abesford/seizzmic-site-0c00b/src/pages/index.md

     title: >-
       Leading your organisation through digital change can be difficult.
 We help you make it happen.
-    subtitle: >-
-      Our goal is to get you ready for the future - in a way that your customers and colleagues will really notice.
-We're experts in business change, modernising complex technology estates, making better use of data, and staying cyber-secure.
-We'll help you plot out your digital journey, and support you to get there.
+    subtitle: "Our goal is to get you ready for the future - in a way that your customers and colleagues will really notice.
+We're experts in business change.
+We'll help you plot out your digital journey, and support you to get there -\_modernising complex technology estates, making better use of data, and staying cyber-secure."
     features:
       - title: Make digital change happen
         image_alt: App preview on a phone and tablet